Using Past Papers to Revise

-Past papers are able to show you how your own exam will look like, while also offering a sense of the kinds of material it will ask for and how you can prepare for it.
+Past papers can be one of the most useful tools for revision.
+They are able to show you how your own exam will look like, while also offering a sense of the kinds of material it will ask for and how you can prepare for it.

 Here are some tips to get the most out of past papers as a revision tool.